Gauge-invariant theory of truncated quantum light-matter interactions in arbitrary media: Gauge Invariance and Hilbert Space Truncation

-One very important difference between the generalized multipolar Hamiltonian~\eqref{eq:ghmp} and the more general multipolar Hamiltonian~\eqref{eq:hmode} is that the interaction term between photonic and material subspaces takes a form which only includes direct mode-polarization couplings in the former case, where loss can be neglected.
-As a result, a naive truncation of the generalized multipolar Hamiltonian (by applying $\hat{P}_{\rm M}$ operators directly to $\hat{\mathcal{H}}$) only differs from the correct result in the polarization-squared term, which does not couple to the photonic subspace.
-In many cases (e.g., a TLS; see Sec.~\ref{ssec:tls}), this term is irrelevant, or otherwise neglected.
+One important difference between the generalized multipolar Hamiltonian~\eqref{eq:ghmp} for a system supporting normal modes and the multipolar Hamiltonian~\eqref{eq:hmode}, which can be formulated also for systems with lossy and nondiagonal mode expansions, is that the interaction term between photonic and material subspaces takes a form which only includes direct mode-polarization couplings in the former case, where loss can be neglected.
+As a result, a naive truncation of the generalized multipolar Hamiltonian (by applying $\hat{P}_{\rm M}$ operators directly to $\hat{H}^{\rm mp}$) only differs from the correct result in the polarization-squared term, which does not couple to the photonic subspace.
+In many cases (e.g., a fermionic TLS; see Sec.~\ref{ssec:tls}), this term is irrelevant, or otherwise neglected.
 The ambiguity associated with mode truncation thus does not always play a significant role in light-matter interactions, at least with respect to the Hamiltonian.
 Note however, that the generalized transverse eigenmodes are found with respect to the entire dielectric system, and thus are generally de-localized and not appropriate for a discrete resonant mode truncation, despite this procedure being common in the literature (i.e., taking a ``single-mode'' limit).

 In contrast, when considering a truncation of lossy-modes, due to the cross-mode nature of the coupling terms in the second term of Eq.~\eqref{eq:80}, truncation in the multipolar gauge will invariably break gauge invariance in a way which can have non-negligible consequences.
-One very important implication of this can be seen by considering open quantum systems.
+Our work generalizes previous results by Ref.~\cite{Taylor2022Mar} on restoring gauge invariance in truncated normal mode systems to consider these more general lossy mode expansions.
+One important example of this can be seen by considering open quantum systems.